need4swede/wiki-go/data/documents/plugins/mdm/document.md

 ## Settings Sync

-Every change you make on one device syncs to all your other Neptune clients.
+Every supported preference you change on one device syncs to your other Neptune clients.
 Change your theme on your iPhone and your Apple TV updates in real time.
 Adjust playback settings on one device and every other device picks up the change automatically.

-Each device can opt out of sync individually if you want to keep its settings separate.
+You can turn Settings Sync off for a device or use [Device Overrides](/settings/device-overrides) to keep only selected settings different there.
+Applying an override leaves the setting's current value on that device and does not change the server or another device.
+Removing it publishes the current local value the next time sync runs.
 See [Backup & Restore](/settings/backup) for the client-side controls.

-All settings changes are backed up to the server.
-When you sign in on a new device, Neptune restores your full configuration from the backup.
-Themes, layout, playback preferences, and everything else carry over without manual setup.
+Supported synchronized changes are backed up to the server.
+When you sign in on a new device, Neptune restores that synchronized configuration.
+Themes, layout, playback preferences, and other profile settings carry over without manual setup.
+Device Overrides stay on the device where they were created and are not included in the backup.

 That synchronized profile includes native [Library Pins](/library/shortcuts), the iPhone’s ordered Compass Shortcuts, and its Live Activity enabled/type